lane-core/kitcat/src/Lib/Const.lagda.md

 March 27st, 2024
 revised Sept 4th, 2024 (added quote)

 The empty type and the unit type.
-First, a quote from Hegel

 ```agda